 Alexa Skills can also be used in a completely different way–as part of Alexa for Business.
 Designed to integrate Alexa-controlled Amazon Echo units into offices, Alexa for Business comes with the tools needed for businesses to build custom skills to suit the needs of their environment.

-Alexa Skills can be built to control meeting rooms, adjust smart thermostats, turn on lights—essentially anything that can be connected to Alexa can have a custom skill built for it.
+Alexa Skills can be built to control meeting rooms, adjust smart thermostats, turn on lights–essentially any smart device that can be connected to Alexa can have a custom skill built for it.

 - Top 5: Ways Alexa can help you get work done (TechRepublic)